 The ten-day residencies are very structured and high intensity conversations about the production of visual art.
 The combination of critiques, seminars, lectures, panels, conversations and advisor meetings during the residency are designed with the aim of aiding the student in his or her development into a stronger visual artist.

 Lectures and seminars are presented by MFA Faculty and visiting artists.
-The residencies provides an opportunity for each student to develop, expand, and question their artistic vision in a process that culminates in a work plan for the semester that takes place off-site between residencies.
+The residencies provides an opportunity for each student to develop, expand, and question their artistic vision in a process that culminates in a work plan for the semester that commences after each residency.

 In 2015, the location of the MFA in Visual Arts residency will be moved from its present Boston location to the new Lunder Arts Center in Cambridge.